databricks-industry-solutions/security-analysis-tool/docs/setup.md

    <img src="./images/workspace_configs.png" width="50%" height="50%">

-* Generate secrets setup file
+* 2.Generate secrets setup file
   * Run the \<SATProject\>/notebooks/Setup/2.generate_secrets_setup_file notebook.
 Setup your PAT tokens for each of the workspaces under the "master_name_scope”

    We generated a template file: \<SATProject\>/configs/setupsecrets.sh to make this easy for you with